BinaryScary/WPA-Looter/README.md

 ESSID-Example2    1A:35:70:23:9F:08
 ESSID-Example3    1A:35:70:23:9F:09

-[-] Access points with PMKID retreived from association packets (Handshake Message One) ESSID-Example1    1A:35:70:23:9F:07
+[-] Access points with PMKIDs retrieved from association packets (Handshake Message One) ESSID-Example1    1A:35:70:23:9F:07
 ESSID-Example2    1A:35:70:23:9F:08
 ESSID-Example3    1A:35:70:23:9F:09